 The Bowtie Project is a partnership between Clockshop and California State Parks to activate an 18-acre post-industrial lot along the LA River.
 Since 2014, Clockshop has executed over 35 artist projects, performances, and events at the Bowtie.

-2800 Casitas Ave. (apprx.)
+2780 W. Casitas Ave.

 Los Angeles, CA 90039

 The Bowtie was formerly the site of a Southern Pacific Railroad train yard and maintenance facility.
 The railroad closed the facility in 1985, and the structures were razed shortly after, although some concrete foundational relics remain on site.
 The Bowtie is located along the 7.5-mile Glendale Narrows stretch of the LA River, which connects Los Feliz Boulevard with Figueroa Street.
 The Glendale Narrows portion of the river is “soft-bottom,” meaning that it features a naturalized rather than a concrete bed.
 The site has been identified as a key location for river revitalization.

-Through an exclusive partnership formalized in 2015, Clockshop and CA State Parks will continue producing cultural programs at the Bowtie for the next several years.
+Through an exclusive partnership formalized in 2015, Clockshop and CA State Parks will continue producing cultural programs at the Bowtie Project for the next several years.

 The Bowtie Project is possible with the generous support of the California State Parks Foundation, Metropolitan Water District, National Park Service, and Mountains Recreation and Conservation Authority.